kaaron22/HTMVault/resources/design-document.md

 U2.
 As a user, I want to update an active medical device's inventory record to correct any errors or provide new information (i.e. correct the serial number, or change the assigned department).

 U3.
 As a user, I want to inactivate/retire a medical device in the inventory (soft delete), in the event that it has been taken out of service by the facility/customer (i.e. if it has been replaced with newer technology, or if it was a rental device that has now been returned, etc.), so that I can still view related information, but will know that it does not actively need routine preventative maintenance performed.
+Note: any open work orders for the device must first be closed.

 U4.
 As a user, I want to reactivate a medical device in the inventory, in the event that it has been returned to service (i.e. it was a previous rental and is being rented again).